 I am aiming for a January or February release for the third book Alien Skies.
 Here's the front cover!

-And here's the back cover blurb for Alien Bonds:
+And here's the back cover blurb for the first book in the series Alien Bonds:

 It was a night that would change Dina's life forever—

 The Wakanrean glared down at her, his face contorted into a scowl, his amber eyes glowing with contempt.